Ganzes Ferienhaus·Privater Gastgeber

 Mehr zu dieser Unterkunft

-Yallumbee, Seal Rocks - Luxury Beach House For Up To 8 People In Prime Location
+Yallumbee, Seal Rocks - Modern, Private Beach House In Prime Location

-Seal Rocks was founded for two principal reasons.
-Initially, it served as a small port for subsistence, then later, commercial fishing.
+Seal Rocks as a village evolved for two principal reasons.
+Initially, it served as a small coastal port for subsistence, then later, commercial fishing.
 The fishermen and their families built the village.
 This dates from the mid-nineteenth century.
 In 1875 the lighthouse was built as coastal shipping expanded and after many shipwrecks in the near vicinity.
 Clearly, this was a catalyst for development with road entry being formalised and upgraded, and ultimately the introduction of electricity to better power the light.
 The rocky outcrops from the coastline and prevailing winds made local navigation particularly hazardous.

 Yallumbee is nestled on the beach side of Kinka Road in Seal Rocks village at the eastern end of Boat Beach.
 The original house was built circa 1948, significantly upgraded in 2003, and is still held by the same family, originally from Lake Macquarie.
 It was, perhaps, one of the first beach houses constructed purely for holiday making.
 Very recently, it has had a major makeover to prepare it for the demands of high-quality tourist accommodation.